 For each of the above methods, the number of groups and the detailed mapping between preamble and resource group as well as the DMRS port should be pre-defined, to avoid gNB blind detection in case of multiple preambles are mapped to the same resource group.
 There could be some basic design principles, e.g. since the UE identification is based on preamble, the corresponding PUSCH resources for the UEs select the different preamble should not be collided simultaneously in time/frequency/code domain.
 While there is always a trade-off between the performance and resource utilization efficiency.

-Possible proposal 2:

-Support resource grouping in one PUSCH occasion

-Select one of the following grouping method

-Define the total resource size in one PUSCH occasion, the number of groups and the resource size of each group can be configurable.

-Define the starting point of time/frequency for the PUSCH occasion, the number of resource groups and the size of each resource group can be configurable.

-Define the starting point of time/frequency for the PUSCH occasion, and define a set of continuous basic time-frequency unit of PUSCH resources.
-Flexible number of units in each resource group can be configured.

-FFS the candidate group number(s) and resource size(s)

-FFS the multiplexing of different groups, e.g. TDM/FDM/CDM

-FFS details of mapping between PRACH preamble and resource group

-e.g. 1-to-1, multiple-to-1, or 1-to-multiple

-FFS details of mapping between PRACH preamble and DMRS port within one resource group

-e.g. 1-to-1, multiple-to-1, or 1-to-multiple